-If you have the Save Our Bones Program, you may have noticed that I list walnuts (along with most other nuts) as an acidifying food.
+If you have the Osteoporosis Reversal Program, you may have noticed that I list walnuts (along with most other nuts) as an acidifying food.
 So why am I recommending walnuts?
-While it’s true that walnuts are acidifying, it’s also true that they contain many bone-healthy nutrients.
+While it's true that walnuts are acidifying, it's also true that they contain many bone-healthy nutrients.

-And here’s another surprise; so do many other acidifying foods.
-When you embark on the Save Our Bones Program, it’s easy to start thinking that all acidifying foods are “evil,” but that’s not so.
+And here's another surprise; so do many other acidifying foods.
+When you embark on the Osteoporosis Reversal Program, it's easy to start thinking that all acidifying foods are “evil,” but that's not so.
 The important thing is to make the best choices with both alkalizing and acidifying foods and to eat them in the proper proportions – not to eliminate acidifying foods altogether.

 Let's proceed with…